-The weather has been fluctuating a lot here in Nashville, but no matter the temperature I’m always in the mood for a big warm bowl of homemade chili!
-Lately, I’ve been wanting a hearty, meatless chili recipe and this easy vegetarian chili hit the spot!
+No matter the temperature I’m always in the mood for a big warm bowl of chili and this hearty, Vegetarian Chili recipe hits the spot!
 It’s packed with sautéed veggies, hearty beans, the best chili seasoning, and creamy chunks of butternut squash.
 The slightly sweet flavors of the butternut squash compliment the spicy warm flavors of the chili perfectly and is honestly my favorite part.
-Even if you’re a meat lover, this delicious vegetarian chili recipe is the best way to switch things up!
+Even if you’re a meat lover, this delicious vegetarian chili is the best way to switch things up!😉

 Recipe Ingredients

 - Butternut Squash: I love adding butternut squash in this vegetarian chili recipe because it’s a very filling substitute to meat.
-You’ll need 1 small/medium size butternut squash.
-You can also substitute with peeled and cubed sweet potatoes instead.
+You’ll need 1 small/medium size butternut squash cut into small cubes.
+You can also substitute with cubed sweet potatoes instead.

 - Veggies: Sautéed veggies like onion, bell pepper and garlic add great aromatics and a wonderful flavor base to this chili.